 Guardianships

-Guardianship is a legal process allowing an individual to take responsibility for the personal, medical, and financial decisions of someone unable to manage their affairs.
+Guardianship is a legal process allowing an individual to take responsibility for the personal, medical, and financial decisions of someone who cannot make decisions for themselves due to age, incapacity, or disability.
 Whether you are seeking guardianship for a child, elderly parent, or disabled adult, understanding the various types of guardianships and their legal implications is crucial.
+The person being cared for is known as the ward.
+There are various types of guardianships, each designed to meet different needs, such as:

 • When a child’s parents are unable to care for them due to death, incapacity, or other reasons, a guardian may be appointed to provide for the child’s well-being, known as the Guardianship of Minors.